 Step 1: Remove the wheel with the flat tire

 With the spare in place, you can now drive your car again.
-However, be careful, as spare tires are not built to be driven on for very long, and you should never exceed 50 mph when driving with a temporary spare.
+Be careful, however, as spare tires are not built to be driven on for very long, and you should never exceed 50 mph when driving with a temporary, donut-style spare.
 Get the tire replaced by a professional, and consider getting your tires rotated at the same time.